IgniteUI/igniteui-docfx/en/components/categorychart_axis_options.md

 ### Axis Titles

-The axis title feature of the Category Chart control allows you to add contextual information to the x and y axes of the chart.
-You can customize the look and feel of the Category Chart's x-axis and y-axis titles in many different ways such as applying different font styles, margins, and alignment.
+The axis title feature of the category chart allows you to add contextual information to the x and y axes of the chart.
+You can customize the look and feel of the category chart's x-axis and y-axis titles in many different ways such as applying different font styles, margins, and alignment.

 The following code example shows how to set and customize the titles on the x-axis and y-axis: